 It is critical to formulate the problem of interest in a precise manner.
 This should include an overall statement of the problem to be solved, a list of the specific questions that the model is to answer, and the performance measures that will be used to evaluate the efficacy of particular system configurations.
 Without a definitive statement of the specific questions of interest, it is impossible to decide on an appropriate level of model detail.
-Performance measures must also be clearly stated since different measures may dictate different levels of model detail (see Law and Kelton 2000, pp. 678-679 for an example).
+Performance measures must also be clearly stated since different measures may dictate different levels of model detail (see Law (2007, pp. 687-688) for an example).

 When the decision-maker first initiates a simulation study, the exact problem to be solved is sometimes not precisely stated or even completely understood.
-Thus, as the study proceeds and a better understanding is obtained, this information should be communicated to the decision-maker who may reformulate the problem.
+Thus, as the study proceeds and a better understanding is obtained, this information should be communicated to the decisionmaker who may reformulate the problem.

-2.2 Interviewing Subject-Matter Experts [1, 2]
+2.2 Interviewing Subject-Matter Experts [1-6]

 There will never be a single person who knows all of the information necessary to build a simulation model.
 Thus, it will be necessary for the simulation analysts to talk to many different SMEs to gain a complete understanding of the system to be modeled.
 Note that some of the information supplied by the SMEs will invariably be incorrect - if a certain part of the system is particularly important, then at least two SMEs should be queried.
+Ideally, an SME should have some knowledge of simulation modeling, so that they can supply relevant information.
 In Section 2.6, we will discuss a technique that helps ensure that a model's assumptions are correct and complete - this technique is also useful for resolving differences of opinion among SMEs.